-Where parents have concerns about a Trust school's SEND provision, they should first raise their concerns informally with the class teacher, steps may then be taken to raise further concerns with the SENDCo, Assistant Head, Deputy Head or Headteacher.
+Where parents have concerns about a Trust school's SEND provision, they should raise their concerns, in line with the school's complaints process i.e. informally with the class teacher.
+Steps may then be taken to raise further concerns with other staff such as the SENDCo, Assistant Head, Deputy Head or Headteacher.